dskrypa/cli_command_parser/docs/_src/parameters.rst

 Option
 ------

 The generic :class:`.Option` parameter that accepts arbitrary values or lists of values.
+See :ref:`intro:Names` for more about how attribute names are used to automatically generate ``--long`` option names by default.

 .. _option_init_params: